Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

    greater than or equal to the highest version of the label that's been previously observed.
 3. For each `MonitorProof` structure, evalute the monitoring algorithm in
-   {{monitoring}}.
+   {{monitoring-the-tree}}.
 Abort with an error if the monitoring algorithm detects that the tree is constructed incorrectly, or if there are fewer or more steps provided than would be expected (keeping in mind that extra steps may be provided along the frontier of the log, if a `MonitorProof` is a member of